JcmniaCS/TryHackMe/UltraTech/README.md

 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/UltraTech/screenshots/SCREENSHOT11.png?raw=true)<br />
 This file was also in the source of the login page partners.html <br />

-## api.js breakdown - you can skip this step if you like.
+## Looking for vulnerabilities

-Let's break down the api.js file to make it easier to understand.<br />
+Let's take a loot at the api.js file
 ```Javascript
 (function() {
     console.warn('Debugging ::');